kube-burner/kube-burner/docs/reference/configuration.md

 # Reference

 All the magic `kube-burner` does is described in its configuration file.
 As previously mentioned the location of this configuration file is provided by the flag `-c`.
-This flag points to YAML formatted file that consists consists of several sections.
+This flag points to a YAML formatted file that consists of several sections.

-It's possible to use [go-template](https://pkg.go.dev/text/template) syntax within this configuration file, also it's important to note that every environment variable is passed to this template, so we can reference them using the syntax `{{.MY_ENV_VAR}}`.
+It's possible to use [go-template](https://pkg.go.dev/text/template) semantics within this configuration file, also it's important to note that every environment variable is passed to this template, so we can reference them using the syntax `{{.MY_ENV_VAR}}`.
 For example, we could define the `indexerConfig` section of our configuration file like:

 ```yaml
 enabled: true